Foundation Year (Year 0):

-Hardly a week goes by without news of the latest “cyber attack” and yet there is a shortage of people with appropriate skills to deal with the problem and this lack is directly affecting the ability of organisations to prevent or deal with attacks.
-A quick search for “cyber security skills shortage” shows how serious the problem is with the Independent reporting that there are only sufficient people seeking cyber security jobs to fill 31.6% of the required cyber security jobs are filled.
+Hardly a week goes by without news of the latest “cyber attack”, and yet there is an acute shortage of people with appropriate skills to deal with the problem.
+This is directly affecting the ability of organisations to prevent or deal with attacks.
+A quick search for “cyber security skills shortage” shows how serious the problem is, with the Independent reporting that only 31.6% of the required cyber security jobs are filled.

-With a growing demand for skilled graduates, the Cardiff Met Computer Security course will prepare graduates for a challenging and lucrative career in the forefront of the defence of business and national UK infrastructure.
+With a growing demand for skilled graduates, the Cardiff Met Computer Security course will prepare you for a challenging and lucrative career in the forefront of the defence of business and national UK infrastructure.

 Entry Requirements & How to Apply

 Applicants will preferably have a minimum of five GCSE passes including English Language and Mathematics* at grade C or above (grade 4 or above for applicants holding newly reformed GCSEs in England) and 32 UCAS Tariff Points from at least 1 A level (or equivalent).